eformat/sno-llama/README.md

 Run the jupyter Notebook - "PyTorch, CUDA v11.8, Python v3.9, PyTorch v2.0, Small, 1 NVIDIA GPU Accelerator".

 Make sure you give your notebook plenty of local storage (50-100GB).

+You can login as admin or admin2 and work on each notebook separately to see GPU timeslicing in action.

 #### llama2
 Open the [sno-llama2.ipynb](sno-llama2.ipynb) notebook and have a play.
 Use the llama2 Swagger UI for trying out chat completions.